SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

 In addition there are notebooks in examples/arl.

-    - imaging-dask: General imaging example
+    - imaging-dask: General imaging example using Dask.delayed
+    - imaging-bags: General imaging example using Dask.bag
     - imaging-pipelines: Pipelines run on small LOW observation (core only)
     - calibration-pipelines: Pipelines for self-calibration